hmms117/famfold/README.md

 We train the model using AFDB proteins filtered to > 70 global plddt and selected for diversity using uniref30 as initial list, pre-filtering.
 You may use the provided train.py script and the YAML configs under `configs`.

+## Kernels

+We developed two triton kernels for this work.
+You can find them [here](https://github.com/jwohlwend/minifold/tree/main/minifold/model/kernels).

 ## Cite

 ```